 Now that we’ve identified our God as the Abrahamic God, our next step is to say something about Him; i.e. to describe Him.* Why?
 Because if God exists and if God is answerable for evil, then we need to say how (give reasons).
 And we can’t say how without saying something about what God is like.
 Once we say what God is like, then we can tell some story about the kinds of things God wants; e.g. the things God is capable of doing and why he does or doesn’t do these things.
 If God is an all-powerful and all-loving god, then the reasons for His allowing suffering in the world has to make sense with this characterization.

 Think of it this way.
 Many theists (those who believe in God) describe the God of the Omnis as morally perfect.
 In our everyday lives, we hold people accountable to different moral expectations depending on who we believe them to be.
 Hence expressions like With greater power comes greater responsibility.
 And we make moral exceptions for people with diminished capacity such as, Because of Johnny’s brain injury, he didn’t realize dropping the kitten down the well was bad.
 Sadly, he meant well.
 Johnny thought kitty was thirsty.
 Johnny is wrong, but not morally culpable.
 Likewise, we have different kinds of moral expectations for a God we believe morally perfect (unable to err) than for another we believe morally imperfect (fallible, can make errors).
-So our next move is to make a cut between that perfect-in-every-way God by way of a high theology, and the not-so-perfect-but-still-worth-a-having-a relationship-with God by way of a low theology.
+So our next move is to make a cut between that perfect-in-every-way God by way of a high theology, and the not-so-perfect-but-still-worth-having-a relationship-with God by way of a low theology.

-*Note that ‘God’ is capitalized because it is a name.
+*Note that ‘God’ is capitalized because God is a name.
 Hi God! like Hi Joe!
 Versus, Oh look Mabel, there’s a god standing in that field.
 Or: Which god?
 God the god.
 Just like some cats are named Cat.

 To hold a High Theology is to believe both that God exists, and that He is the God of the Omnis.
 Omni just means all.
 So by God of the Omnis is meant all-powerful, all-benevolent, and all-knowing.
 There are a number of other attributes ascribed to the God of the Omnis, but for our purposes these will do, though you should note that classical theology holds that the God of the Omnis is i) impassible, which means He doesn’t suffer pain or emotion; and, ii) immutable, which means unchanging.
 What this means is that the God of the Omnis is not a God with whom you can have a personal relationship.
 The moment you have a friend in Jesus, you have lowered your theology.